The REAL Costa RicaFind it Fast! Use Search

 Read all of this first to make sure you do it correctly.

-As these rules can change, I strongly urge you to contact the Association of Residents of Costa Rica (ARCR), a moving advisor or a relocation specialist no later than three weeks before your move as a safeguard!
-They will always have the most current info.
+As these rules can change, I strongly urge you to contact the Association of Residents of Costa Rica (ARCR), a moving advisor or a relocation specialist no less than two months before your move.!
+They should always have the most current info.
 Note: Often relocation firms outside Costa Rica are not current on laws and enforcement.
 Costa Rica specialists and moving advisors are usually a better bet.

 If you follow these rules and do the final check back with ARCR, you will breeze through customs and immigration without any problems!